 The diagonal element $\Sigma_{mm}(E)$ represents the self-energy correction of the atom $m$ due to emission and re-absorption of photons by the same atom.
 The off-diagonal term $\Sigma_{mm'}(E)$ ($m\neq m'$) represents the mutual-energy correction due to photon exchange between atoms $m$ and $m'$ through the optical waveguide, which can lead photon-mediate interactions between atoms.
-By using residue theorem, the integral in Eq.~\eqref{ELcorrection} is calculated explicitly \cite{Economou-QuantumPhysics1979} under condition $|E| > 2J$, thus we have
+The integral in Eq.~\eqref{ELcorrection} is calculated explicitly \cite{Economou-QuantumPhysics1979} using $|E| > 2J$:

 with $\lambda(E)$ being defined as

 When $\beta=1$ ($\beta=-1$), the expression \eqref{ELcorrectionA} represents the energy-correction function for $E>2J$ ($E<-2J$), which can be used to determine the energy of the BS above (below) the scattering continuum.